List of Saw characters: Charles

 Charles, a journalist, is a victim in the main game of Saw V alongside four other people.
 He is shown to be intelligent and to possess knowledge about the other victims and their mutual involvement in an arson scam.
-He attacks Mallick Scott in the second room, to obtain a key to a bomb shelter, but is attacked by Luba Gibbs with a metal bar and left to die as the other three victims move to safety from the explosive devices in the room.
-Charles realizes too late that the bomb shelters are large enough to fit more than one person, and dies when the bombs detonate.
+He attacks Mallick Scott in the second room to obtain a key to a bomb shelter, but is attacked by Luba Gibbs with a metal bar and left to die as the other three victims move to safety from the explosive devices in the room.
+Charles realizes too late that the bomb shelters are large enough to fit more than one person, and is killed in the explosion.
 Charles had been writing a report about the arson of a building that burned down, but buried the story.